jamesstidard/mzo/docs/docs/usage.md

 ```

 ::: tip What's with the eval?
-Sessions are managed by temporarily storing the a access token in your terminal
+Sessions are managed by temporarily storing a decrypted access token in
-session's environment variables. you can see this if you issue the `env` command
+your terminal session's environment variables. you can see this if you
-during a login session.
+issue the `env` command during a login session.

 A command-line application can not set a environment variable directly in the
 shell session which invoked it.
 Instead, both `mzo login` and `mzo logout`